Geros-Von-Valdo/mtg-commander-tracker-obsidian/README.md

 - **Automated Data Scraping:** Simply paste an EDHREC URL, and the script fetches the commander's name, card art, color identity, rank, and top themes automatically.
 - **Local Persistence:** All your deck data is saved in a local `commanders.json` file.
 No databases to configure, everything stays in your vault.
-- **Interactive Dashboard:** - Sort by rank, name, colors, or win rate.
+- **Interactive Dashboard:** - Sort by rank, name, colors, or your win rate.
   - Track "Played" status and "Wins" directly from the table.
 - **Click-to-Zoom Lightbox:** Click on any commander's art to open a high-resolution, full-screen preview.
 - **Theme Agnostic:** Designed with Obsidian's native CSS variables to look great on any Light or Dark theme without breaking the layout.